101zh/Timely/README.md

 ### How to Start Working on This Project

 Start by having the tools available to design a webpage.
-At a minimum have a text editor and a browser that can open html files.
+At a minimum have a text editor, a browser that can visit localhost addresses, and a software that can host local http \(or https\) servers on your device.

 ### Source Control